csstime/csstime-gulp-tasks/README.md

 You can pass custom config in `csstime.loadGulpTasks(gulp, config);` to override default params.
 Learn more about default params in [configs documentation](/doc/configs.md).

-Here is high level available tasks which you can see after `gulp --tasks`:
+Here is available high level tasks which you can see for `gulp --tasks`:

 | Name						| Action																		|
 |---------------------------|-------------------------------------------------------------------------------|